christianmkg/mkgmarketingweb/_posts/2012-04-13-what-hilary-rosen-can-teach-us-about-focusing-your-mobile-ad-campaign.md

 <h2><em>1.
 Content</em></h2>
 Imagine that the Democratic National Committee was running a mobile ad campaign in political-heavy mobile apps like CNN or MSNBC.

-As Hilary Rosen utters the phrase mentioned above, you are buying up all inventory around political content (breaking news, politics section, etc) and your DNC advertisement shows upÂ directlyÂ next to a negative story about your brand.
+As Hilary Rosen utters the phrase mentioned above, you are buying up all inventory around political content (breaking news, politics section, etc) and your DNC advertisement shows up directly next to a negative story about your brand.

 <em>Lesson Learned: Do you have a transparent view into the type of content your mobile message is running alongside?</em>
 <h2><em>2.
 Device</em></h2>